fieldtrip/website/development/guideline/communication.md

 - [GitHub](https://github.com/fieldtrip), for interaction between developpers
 - [Mastodon](https://fosstodon.org/@fieldtriptoolbox), for release announcements and news items

-With each of these we reach out to a specific group FieldTrip stakeholders but - alhough they are partially overlapping - there is none through which we reach everyone.
+With each of these we reach out to a specific group FieldTrip stakeholders but - although they are partially overlapping - there is none through which we reach everyone.

 ## News items and releases